Hide-Out

 Hide-Out is a 1934 American comedy, crime, drama, romance film produced by MGM in 1934.
 Robert Montgomery and Maureen O'Sullivan star, with Edward Arnold and Elizabeth Patterson in support.
 Directed by W. S. Van Dyke, the film was nominated for an Academy Award for Best Writing - Original Story (Mauri Grashin).
 It was re-made in 1941 as I'll Wait for You.

 Plot

-Lucky Wilson (Montgomery), a charming but reckless New York City racketeer, enjoys a life of crime and luxury until he is wounded while evading the police.
+Lucky Wilson, a charming but reckless New York City racketeer, enjoys a life of crime and luxury until he is wounded while evading the police.
 Forced to flee the city, he takes refuge on a quiet Connecticut farm, where he is taken in by the kind-hearted Miller family.

 As Lucky recovers, he struggles to adjust to the slower pace of country life but soon finds himself drawn to the farm’s simplicity and warmth.
-He becomes especially enamored with Pauline Miller (O'Sullivan), the family's beautiful and innocent daughter.
+He becomes especially enamored with Pauline Miller, the family's beautiful and innocent daughter.
 While initially planning to leave as soon as he is well enough, Lucky begins to question whether he truly wants to return to his old life.

 As the police close in on him, Lucky must decide between returning to the city and facing justice or embracing the possibility of redemption and a new beginning with Pauline.